-Today, Raphaël Potard, home chef at La Belle Assiette in Bordeaux, presents us with his star recipe: Pear poached with Pécharmant, creamy chocolate and dried royal ice cream.
+Today, Raphaël Potard, home chef at La Belle Assiette in Bordeaux, gives us his flagship recipe: Pear poached in Pécharmant, creamy chocolate and dried royal ice cream.

-A chef's recipe, technical but quite feasible, that will impress your guests every time!
+A chef's recipe, technical but totally feasible, that will impress your guests every time!

 - 8 firm pears

 - 4 rosemary leaves